aidantjones/quick-fox-lazy-dog/README.md

 ## Process

 If one were to make poetry out of *any* word in a typing book, it wouldn't be much of a restriction.
-I sourced strings from the exercises in monotype font within Mark's book.
+I sourced strings from the exercises in monotype font within the typing books.
 The poems adhere to the following rules:

-  - I recorded strings exactly as is except for ending periods
+  - I recorded strings exactly as written except for ending periods
   - I took artistic license in editing the beginnings and endings of strings.
 The program does not put a string in the middle of another, like poetry fridge magnets
   - Each string is a new line
   - Strings must contain at least two words

 These guidelines avoid mixing and matching of individual words to preserve the original tone.

+### Stanza Rules
+Minimum of 3 lines, max of 11

+### Poem Rules
+Max 12 lines

 ## Sample Poems
-*Though I haven't written the code yet, I generated these poems using the actual strings and the algorithm's logic*

-### any leffers
+### an elaborate meal

+the bright hues take form
+her Ph.D. from Oregon State
 fight the fire
-The clock struck twelve
-"The Father of Our Country"
-going out of business
-the complimentary close
-NEW YORK UNIVERSITY
-the master painter
-a woman of exceptional intellect and character

-no injuries
-The spring semester seems to pass much faster
+now in reno
+inadequate for our purposes

+Rick loves that fame
+Sessions for Teenagers

+Does she realize what her FINE JEWELRY is worth
+The bird floew way up in the sky to get away from the smoke invest some time and effort near the park
+The women in a village
+Hotels Inns & Resorts Worldwide

+### the skill of proodreading

+a new friend
+School of Law
+Hotels Inns & Resorts Worldwide the name of the dictator

+crazy quilts
+Camp overnight

-the houses on both sides
+go for the bus--just in time to miss it many jovial men go to town for the pen the houses on both sides
+The FUN of Camping
+The leaves have lost their brilliant green

+### Shout!
+Up!
+No!
+Down!
+There!
+Yes!
+Here!
+Oh!
+the date
+TAKE CLASSES IN BIKE SAFETY
+she may take a walk
+Eat at a country inn

+"Isn't it fine!"
+the lyrics to a song
+Look at the sky!
+to connect and to divide

+a hold on things

+I went in
+TAKE CLASSES IN BIKE SAFETY

 this is not absolute

-New York to Europe
-Flight \#1 (Around the World)
-less than a year
-SOPHISTICATED LADY
-Does she realize what her FINE JEWELRY is worth
+the tax returns
+Annual Homecoming
-first-class tickets for the place to Houston
+the plane to Houston
-ADULT EDUCATION
-RESTIGOUCHE RIVER
-a voracious reader
-Sessions for Teenagers

-### a most exciting trip to Kenya

-With the wine
-You should know of some quiet, lazy, joyful   trips for me
-no injuries
-fine wool suits
-NEW YORK UNIVERSITY
-require a lighter touch
-a beginner--with ambition
-concentratoin is necessary

-### Save Half the Retail Price

-Let your errors stand
-THE COMPUTER SHOW THAT EVEN ADULTS CAN UNDERSTAND
-fish by air
-Do this arithmetic

-17 cases of canned fruit
-AT THE MACHINE

 ## Conceptualization